Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 - The shortened version of a randomly generated pubkey is displayed, mouse-over it for a tooltip showing the entire public key.
 - A textinput is included for you to enter a private key which will then display the associated public key & any SOL or USDC tokens of that keypair.
-- The balance of ORCA tokens is also displayed, which is only relevant to swaps on devnet.
+- You can switch between devnet and mainnet.

 We default to using devnet.
 You should also notice that the balance values change to zero when switching to the **live wallet** since our randomly generated default account has not been funded.

 # 🔐 Getting your private key

 {% hint style="tip" %}
-Private keys are part of your keypair, such as the one you'll create in Phantom in just a moment.
+Private keys are part of your Solana keypair, such as the one you'll create using the Phantom wallet in just a moment.
 The [base58 encoded](https://medium.com/nakamo-to/what-is-base58-c6c2db7808f3) secret key is commonly called the "private key".
 This alphanumeric string of the private key is the preferred form for displaying to users.
-Don't get confused by the difference between "secret key" and "private key" - there really isn't one, they are just different representations of the same information.
+Don't get confused by the difference between "secret key" and "private key" - there really isn't one, they are just different formats for the same information.
 {% endhint %}

 Using the method `fromSecretKey` which exists on the `Keypair` class from `@solana/web3.js`, it is possible to convert a `UInt8Array` secret key into a Keypair object with `publicKey` and `secretKey` properties.
 We'd still need to base58 encode the `secretKey` property to arrive at what is commonly called the "private key".
 A private key allows the holder to sign messages and transactions belonging to the public key.
 When you get a "private key" from the Phantom wallet, this is what is happening under the hood: